StartArticlesThe Importance of ESG in the Trump Era

 c)Corporate Sustainability Due Diligence Act – Requires companies operating in the EU to conduct audits to ensure their supply chain complies with environmental and human rights standards.

-Despite the regulatory dismantling promoted by the federal government, companies and investors realized that ignoring ESG could generate financial and reputational risks.
-Large investment funds began to demand greater ESG transparency, considering that environmental, social and governance factors directly impact profitability in the long term.
+Despite the regulatory dismantling promoted by the federal government, companies and investors realized that ignoring ESG could pose financial and reputational risks.
+Large investment funds have begun to demand greater ESG transparency, considering that environmental, social, and governance factors directly impact long-term profitability.

-In addition to investors, consumers themselves play a crucial role in keeping ESG relevant during the Trump era.
-Younger generations are also showing their preference for ESG in the workplace.
-Millennials and Gen Z choose jobs not just based on the salary, but on the company’s alignment with their values.
+In addition to investors, consumers themselves play a crucial role in maintaining the relevance of ESG during the Trump era.
+The new generations also demonstrate their preference for ESG in the workplace.
+Millennials and Generation Z choose jobs not only based on salary but also on the company's alignment with their values.

-The new generations make consumer choices based on values and socio-environmental impacts.
-According to a study by Bain & Company, a management consulting firm, more than 70% of millennials are willing to pay more for sustainable products.
+New generations make consumption choices based on values and socio-environmental impacts.
+According to a study by Bain & Company, a management consulting firm, over 70% of millennials are willing to pay more for sustainable products.
 Generation Z follows the same trend, being even more demanding of brands that demonstrate a real commitment to ESG.
-In other words, they prefer to buy from brands that are aligned with sustainable and socially responsible principles.
-This factor can encourage companies to maintain ESG strategies, regardless of the government's stance.
+In other words, they prefer to consume from brands aligned with sustainable and socially responsible principles.
+This factor may encourage companies to maintain ESG strategies regardless of the government's stance.

-Since the beginning of the Trump administration, there have been a number of actions aimed at dismantling or reducing the effectiveness of diversity and inclusion programs in the public sector.
-The Trump administration has taken a critical stance toward several initiatives aimed at promoting racial, ethnic, and gender diversity at the federal level, many of which had been strengthened under previous administrations.
+Since the beginning of Trump's administration, there have been a series of actions aimed at dismantling or reducing the effectiveness of diversity and inclusion programs in the public sector.
+The Trump administration took a critical stance towards several initiatives aimed at promoting racial, ethnic, and gender diversity at the federal level, many of which had been strengthened in previous administrations.

-The goal of many of these actions, as advocates argue, was to eliminate what they called “racial bias” or “reverse discrimination.”
-However, these actions have generated significant controversy, with diversity advocates arguing that the government is rolling back the progress made over the years.
+The goal of many of these actions was, as their supporters argued, to eliminate what they called "racial preference" or "reverse discrimination."
+However, these actions generate significant controversy, with diversity advocates arguing that the government is regressing on the progress made over the years.

-The dismantling of diversity and inclusion programs has faced resistance from within the federal government itself.
-Several agencies, including the Department of Defense, have continued to conduct diversity training independently, and some public leaders have protested Trump’s orders, arguing for the importance of a diverse and inclusive workforce for the government and federal agencies.
+The dismantling of diversity and inclusion programs faces resistance within the federal government itself.
+Various agencies, such as the Department of Defense, continued to conduct diversity training independently, and some public leaders protested against Trump's orders, advocating for the importance of a diverse and inclusive workforce for the government and federal agencies.

-In addition, some civil society organizations and human rights defenders have challenged several of these actions in court, arguing that they violate constitutional rights and laws that promote equal opportunities.
-However, with the support of conservative political figures, the changes implemented by Trump have had a significant impact on reducing resources and adopting more inclusive policies in the public sector.
+Furthermore, some civil society organizations and human rights defenders challenged several of these actions in court, arguing that they violated constitutional rights and laws promoting equal opportunities.
+Meanwhile, with the support of conservative political figures, the changes implemented by Trump had a significant impact on resource reduction and the adoption of more inclusive policies in the public sector.

 Even with a government seeking to weaken ESG programs, the concept remains relevant, driven by investors, consumers and international regulations.

-The Trump era demonstrates that while government decisions may affect the speed of ESG adoption, the global market and society continue to demand transparency, sustainability and social responsibility.
-Companies that ignore this trend may face reputational and financial risks, while those that maintain an ESG commitment may gain a stronger foothold on the global stage.
+The Trump era demonstrates that, although government decisions can affect the speed of ESG adoption, the global market and society continue to demand transparency, sustainability, and social responsibility.
+Companies that ignore this trend may face reputational and financial risks, while those that maintain an ESG commitment can strengthen themselves in the global landscape.

 RELATED ARTICLES